 First, slip the slim vinyl 1/2" tip on the pin, and then force the 5/8" rubber tip over it, as shown in the photo at right.
 This results in a much more robust tip that lasts 2-3 times longer in my experience.
 I've seen these same tips at other hardware stores, usually in a four-pack, and I seem to remember they ran around $4-6 a pack.

-I've also begun to put a metal nut at the base of the first rubber tip, just large enough to keep the sharp tip of the pin from penetrating the rubber.
+I've also begun to put a metal nut at the base of the first (vinyl) tip, just large enough to keep the sharp tip of the pin from penetrating.
 I've used a little adhesive to keep it in position in the tip.
-This makes the whole arrangement last longer.
+This makes the whole arrangement last even longer.

 This idea can be used on other bass endpins, just adjust the rubber tip sizes to handle your bass, and also see if you can remove and use the dull end of the pin with a rubber tip.